jtwhit/cmplxsys-530-project-proposal/README.md

 10. Repeat from step 2.

 &nbsp;

+*__LS COMMENTS__: Solid approach and good structure of turns.
+How the user balances between title and list order will be really important here.*

 ### 4) Model Parameters and Initialization

 There are a few global parameters I will be applying in my model.
 The first is the total number of web pages indexed by the search engine.
 The second is the range of possible information that can be found on web pages, i.e. the possible range of the integers in the info vectors.
 The third is the lengths of the web page titles and page information.
 Longer titles could give a better idea of the content of the page.
 The last is the standard deviations of the normal distributions used by pages and users.
 I might want to vary this by page and user to see how it affects the relevance of a page.